tiiiecherle/osx_install_config/README Kopie.md

 11 OS X System and app Preferences
 -----
-These are the main scripts described in the beginning of the readme that makes it possible to adjust almost all of the OS X System and app Preferences.
+This is the main script described in the beginning of the readme that makes it possible to adjust almost all of the OS X System and app Preferences.

-Adjust to your needs and run them.
-Start with 11a or some parts of the rest will not work as it activates applescript gui-scripting by the terminal.
+Adjust to your needs and run it.

-11b Unsolved Preferences
+11a Unsolved Preferences
 -----------

 The following preferences are not yet configurable with the script and any help to add the functionality is appreciated.